 Discretionary leave is for circumstances that are not covered by other sections in this policy or other policies.
 You are not entitled to this, but you can request it if you feel that you need time off for any substantial reason.
 We will consider all requests sympathetically and in accordance with the WHE Dignity policy, but reserve the right to refuse this type of leave for any reason and will consider only reasonable requests.
-Discretionary leave is unpaid.
+Discretionary leave is usually unpaid, other than in exceptional circumstances, and any payment is entirely at the discretion of the directors.